 Assessment and Accreditation Council

-Council Goals and Strategy
+Council Goals and Strategy for Assessment

-This annual, university-wide event is designed to:
+This university-wide event is designed to:

 - Share and highlight teaching & assessment innovations, strategies, practices, and outcomes.